USBDEV DV Plan

 - Unknown checks on DUT outputs: The RTL has assertions to ensure all outputs are initialized to known values after coming out of reset.

 Building and running tests

-Goal: Basic sanity test acessing a major datapath in USBDEV.
+Goal: Smoke test accessing a major datapath in USBDEV.

 Stimulus: Describe the stimulus procedure.